jorgecarleitao/arrow2/README.md

 ## Safety and Security

-This crate uses `unsafe` when strickly necessary:
+This crate uses `unsafe` when strictly necessary:
 * when the compiler can't prove certain invariants and
 * FFI